oligregz/Immovable-Huting/README.md

 # Consuming the API<br />

--After starting the application, your cmd will look like the one in the image below, where it indicates a port to be accessed (eg: 'http://127.0.0.1:8000/').
+-After starting the application, your cmd will look like the one in the image below, where it indicates a port to be accessed (ex: 'http://127.0.0.1:8000/').
 It is through her that we will carry out the requests.<br />
 -Requests will be made from the `/api` route. ex.: http://127.0.0.1:8000/api/ .<br />
 -If you don't have a client (such as 'Insomnia, Postman' or any other) installed on your machine, you can carry out the requests through your browser by placing the mouse cursor over the route and pressing 'Ctrl + click' .<br />